lostvikx/kindle-high/README.md

 - [x] prompt.py argparse is never used, provide bash man
 - [x] Highlights from a specific book (search algo or regex)
 - [x] book search: multi-word search
+- [x] Remove useless highlights on the kindle site
+- [x] Add a setup script
 - [ ] Replace .json file with a database (sqlite3)
-- [ ] Remove useless highlights on the kindle site
-- [x] Add a setup script

 ## Setup